-CAA allows three types of GE related claims on food labels in Japan: GE, non-segregated, and non-GE.
+Japan has three types of GE related labels for food products: (mandatory) GE, (mandatory) non-segregated, and (voluntary) non-GE.
 CAA requires products to have either GE or non-segregated labels when products fall into these two categories.
 If a product is identity-preserved as GE, it must be labeled as GE and cannot be labeled as non-segregated.
 If it is a non-identity preserved product of approved GE varieties, it must be labeled as non-segregated.
 Separate guidance applies to potatoes and papayas.
 Non-GE labels are voluntary.
 For additional details on current labeling requirements see JA2022-0092.